Matt-Wild/faithful/README.md

 # Changelog

+- v1.0.12 Item Placements
+  - Changed Faithful item placements to have them appear in their proper positions in the logbook and command menus.
 - v1.0.11 Noxious Slimes Customisation
   - The Noxious Slimes item can now be adjusted in the config.
 - v1.0.10 Vengeful Toaster, Second Hand and 4-T0N Jetpack Refinements